mdda/relationships-from-entity-stream/README.md

 The basic implementation here was derived from [kimhc6028/relational-networks](/kimhc6028/relational-networks), which credits [@gngdb](https://github.com/gngdb) for speeding up the model by 10 times.

-The implementation of the Relationship from Entity Stream ideas is novel here, and the Sort-of-CLEVR generator has been cleaned up (and extended, though that code wasn't used in the results submitted).
+The implementation of the "Relationship from Entity Stream" is the bulk of the new code here, and the Sort-of-CLEVR generator has also been cleaned up (and extended, though that code wasn't used in the results submitted).

 ## Sort-of-CLEVR